Rescued Puppy Finds Forever Home With Veterinary Hospital Administrator

 Immediately, the couple brought the puppy, who would soon be known as Gertie, to Texas A&M’s Small Animal Teaching Hospital (SATH).
 It was unclear how long the small, white terrier-mix was left alone in the box, but she appeared to have broken bones and was covered in fleas, dehydrated, and malnourished.

-After Gertie’s initial examination, the couple, despite having no intentions of keeping her, brought Gertie back to the SATH for an orthopedic appointment with Dr. Laura Peycke, a clinical associate professor at the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS).
+After Gertie’s initial examination, the couple, despite having no intentions of keeping her, brought Gertie back to the SATH for an orthopedic appointment with Dr. Laura Peycke, a clinical associate professor at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (VMBS).

 At the appointment, Peycke and a veterinary technician, Wendy Greathouse, schemed to bring together Gertie and Dana Whitaker, an SATH assistant hospital administrator.
 Whitaker had had a running joke that she would eventually get a “scruffy purse dog,” and Peycke, in introducing her to Gertie during the examination, made that joke a reality.